vineethkumarv/sv-wiki/Fine-Grain-Process-Control.md

 # Fine Grain Process Control

-System Verilog has a built in class named Process that allows one process(i.e, like fork_join) to access and control the processes/threads.
+Systemverilog has a built in class named Process that allows one process(i.e, like fork_join) to access and control the processes/threads.
 When we fork off any thread, a new object of process class is created at that time.
 This object contains status information about that thread.

 ![Untitled Diagram drawio (5)](https://user-images.githubusercontent.com/110509375/186867756-112267e1-547f-4882-8561-b04bcbd63805.png)

-          Fig-1: These are all the methods which are available in fine grain process control.
+          Fig-1: These are all the pre-defined methods which are available in fine grain process control.

 ## Cheat sheet of different fine-grain process control: